nasa/MultiDop/README.md

 # MultiDop README

+<b>Note: MultiDop has been superseded by PyDDA (https://github.com/openradar/PyDDA).
+It is recommended that you install and use PyDDA rather than MultiDop.</b>

 MultiDop is a Python-based interface between the C-based DDA code developed at University of Oklahoma and the Python Atmospheric Radiation Measurement Radar Toolkit (Py-ART) software developed at Argonne National Lab.
 Use this